HonorarPlus/cefpython/api/ApplicationSettings.md

 When this option is not set (empty string), a unique cache directory will be created in the user's temp directory for each run of the application.

+### chrome_runtime

+(int)
+Set to true (1) to enable use of the Chrome runtime in CEF.
+This feature is considered experimental and is not recommended for most users at this time.
+See issue #2969 for details.

 ### root_cache_path